Solve SPF “Too Many DNS Lookups” Issue Causing “Permerror”

 Most companies use multiple email service providers and every provider requires its own email authentication configurations.
 If the provider supports SPF authentication, then you must include their SPF mechanism into your domain’s SPF record.
 However, this can quickly breach the 10 DNS lookup limit and cause “permerror” results.
 SPF “permerror” result means the domain’s published records can not be correctly interpreted and the domain’s owner must take action to solve the issue.

 To reduce the number of DNS lookups, you have to replace the elements causing additional DNS lookups (“a”, “mx”, “ptr”, “exists”, “redirect” and “include”), with the elements not causing any lookup (“ip4” and “ip6”).
 That process is also called SPF flattening.

-SPF flattening is not one time task.
-You need to always be aware of any changes that could be made by email service providers in their SPF, which you include in your SPF record, and do not delay with updating your flattened SPF record accordingly.
+SPF flattening is not a one time task.
+You need to always be aware of any changes that could be made by email service providers in their SPF, which you include in your SPF record, and update your flattened SPF record accordingly.
 If you use multiple email service providers, then flattening the SPF record every time is even harder and error-prone.

 SPF’s TXT record can’t have infinite length.
 So if flattened SPF record has more than 460 symbols, the record must be split into multiple SPF record chunks and be managed separately.

 Even with 512-byte flattened SPF record chunks, you can exceed 10 DNS lookup limitation.
-So you need to include SPF macroses instead of simple IP and IP ranges in SPF record.
+So you need to include SPF macroses instead of single IP and IP ranges in SPF record.

 causing "permerror" result by optimizing your SPF record